 1. Tell us about your collection.

-Once you have contacted us, and we've expressed interest, we'll send you a postage-paid label and mailing kit and cover the cost of insurance.
+Once you have contacted us, and we've expressed interest, send in your collection.
+For qualified collections, we'll provide you with a mailing kit, including a postage paid label and will cover the cost of insurance.

 3. We'll contact you with our offer.

 After we assess your holdings, you'll receive an offer – usually within a week to 10 days.

 Littleton Coin Company is an employee-owned business and the 2016 recipient of the New Hampshire Better Business Bureau's Torch Award for Marketplace Ethics.
 Since its beginnings in 1945, the company has had only two leaders at the helm – the founder, Maynard Sundman, and his son, current president, David Sundman.

 Built by collectors for collectors, our company is dedicated to providing quality products and friendly service – both cornerstones of the business.
 Under David’s leadership, our product line has continued to grow and expand.
 Today we are an established leader in the collecting hobby, providing quality coins, bank notes and collector merchandise.
 As such, we have a continuous need for coins and currency.

 It takes skill and experience to look at coins, paper money or other collectibles and determine their full value.
 Littleton’s experts have over 150 years of combined buying experience and can accurately assess your holdings.